You are viewing a story from harrypotterfanfiction.com

 Albus sinks down, his head lolling against the wall.
-"They came out of nowhere," he pants, half-delirious.
+"They came out of nowhere," he pants.
 "All at once like they were possessed.
 I don't think I've seen it so bad before."

-After catching his breath, he turns to me.
-"You told them that I didn't have a girlfriend."
+"You told them that I didn't have a girlfriend.
+Over-excited them."

 "Never get tired of unconfirmed rumors, do you?"
-He pushes a hand through his hair, as if it could get any more messy.
-His brows furrow together as a faint bewilderment strikes his eyes.
+He pushes a hand through his hair.
+A faint bewilderment strikes his eyes.
 "You saved me."

-It doesn't sink in until this post-hysteria slump that I am sitting in a changing booth meant for one with Albus Potter, wonder boy, whose life I just arguably saved —well, at the very least, saved from getting his clothes clawed off.
-I suppose I could blackmail him and threaten to call back the girls back, but I'm glad enough that I'm alive too.
+It doesn't sink in until this post-hysteria slump that I am sitting in a changing booth meant for one with Albus Potter, wonder boy.
+And I saved his life—well, at the very least, his clothes.

 He coughs—I think he's trying to laugh.
-"Never would've thought we'd agree on something."
+"Never thought we'd agree on something."

 But I suppose there's only so many famous sons of Harry Potter to go around.
 If James is out of their league, unfortunately-named Albus makes a sufficient consolation prize.

 Drumming my fingers against the hollow wood of my seat, I ask, "You think there's still girls in the hall?"
-He is the expert in these sorts of things.
+He is the expert in this sort of thing.

-Albus presses against the stall wall to get a better peek through the sliver-sized gap of the curtain.
-"Give it five, ten minutes?
+Albus presses against the stall wall, peeking through the sliver-sized gap of the curtain.
+"Give it five, ten minutes.
 Better safe than sorry."

-Time to stretch my legs out.
+I stretch my legs.
 "So Potter, how's dating an imaginary girlfriend?"

 "Just trying to be conversational."

-"Don't."
-He crosses his arms as if to create some personal barrier, but he only ends up jabbing my side with an elbow.
+"Don't be."
+He crosses his arms as if to create some personal barrier, but he only jabs my side with his elbow.

 "You never denied it.
 Please, don't even try to retract it.
 She's obviously imaginary."